Tutorial 10: Resources

-At their school they use time as a marker of cycles.
-The teachers have 2 week check-in with their mentor teacher but this does not necessarily mean that the cycles are all two weeks long.
+At their school, they use time as a marker of cycles.
+The teachers have 2-week check-in with their mentor teacher but this does not necessarily mean that the cycles are all two weeks long.

 Visit improvement science in action and listen to Tony Bryk talk about it these "new" ideas.
 Test your understanding of action research.
 Use this chart to see how improvement science compares to action research.
 Improvement science is very clear on the value of cyclic, improvement.
-Their goal is not to get teachers to do a project but rather start them on a process of continual innovation.
+Their goal is not to get teachers to do a project but rather to start them on a process of continual innovation.

 Note the cycles of improvement increase in scope.
 It starts with the action research of one principal and then the learning extends as more principals and more school engage in the same process.
 So the teachers, as well as the principals, are doing action research.

 You can also learn more about improvement science by watching Tony Bryk's short video and then exploring the resources on the Carnegie Foundation site.